 Parent PLUS loans are available to the parents or stepparents of dependent undergraduate students.
 These credit-based loans are not based on federal need or subsidized by the government but students must file a FAFSA in order for their parents to qualify for a Parent PLUS loan.
 The interest rate on Parent PLUS loans disbursed for enrollment periods that began after July 1, 2006, is fixed at 7.9 percent.
 Interest is charged on Direct Parent PLUS loans during all periods, beginning on the date of the loan's first disbursement.
 There is no annual limit to the amount that can be borrowed through the Parent PLUS loan program.
 In general, parents may borrow the difference between the cost of the student's education and any other financial aid received.
 PLUS loans may also be used to pay for all or part of the expected family contribution.
 In addition to the interest, parents pay a loan fee of 4 percent of the principal amount of each Direct Parent PLUS loan received.
-The maximum repayment period under this program is 10 years (not including authorized periods of deferment).
-Repayment of the principal and interest on a Parent PLUS begins within 60 days after the loan is fully disbursed.
+For Parent PLUS Loans that are first disbursed on or after July 1, 2008, parent borrowers have the option of deferring repayment based on the enrollment status of the dependent student on whose behalf a Direct PLUS Loan was obtained.